-Ms. Benacci is a qualified financial expert and will contribute valuable perspective on the investment analyst community and capital markets.
-Her extensive leadership skills, including strategy development, revenue and market share growth and business transformation, and her experience in governance and compliance will benefit our board and shareholders.
+Ms. Benacci is a qualified financial expert and contributes valuable perspective on the investment analyst community and capital markets.
+Her extensive leadership skills, including strategy development, revenue and market share growth and business transformation, and her experience in governance and compliance benefits our board and shareholders.

-Board Member, John Carroll University (2006-2017; 2019-Present
+Board Member, John Carroll University (2006-2017; 2019-present)